Content from Read case data

 # ℹ 14,990 more rows

-After executing the function cleanepi::timespan(), two new columns named years_since_collection and remainder_months are added to the sim_ebola_data dataset, containing the calculated time elapsed since the date of sample collection for each case, measured in years, and the remaining time measured in months.
+After executing the function cleanepi::timespan(), two new columns named years_since_collection and remainder_months are added to the sim_ebola_data dataset.
+For each case, these columns respectively represent the calculated time elapsed since the date of sample collection measured in years, and the remaining time measured in months.

 Challenge

-Age data is useful in any downstream analysis.
+Age data is useful in many downstream analysis.
 You can categorize it to generate stratified estimates.

 Read the test_df.RDS data frame within the cleanepi package: